lagerkoller/tuio-as3/README.md

 How To Use

-You can find guides on how to use the library on our blog (http://bubblebird.at/tuioflash/guides/).
+You can find guides on how to use the library on the wiki (https://github.com/lagerkoller/tuio-as3/wiki).